ThomasObenaus/writing/2018-12/COS Setup/README.md

 ## Prerequisites

-Before you can start with the rollout of the COS you have to prepare, by creating an AWS account and install the tools needed for the job.
+Before you can start with the rollout of the COS you have to prepare, by creating an AWS account and installing the tools needed for the job.

 ### AWS Account and Credentials Profile